 Right now your mind is swirling with all the unique things you want to pack into your wedding day.
-Your heart may be set on the grandest, most beaded dress money can buy or a menagerie of whimsical peacocks performing a tightly choreographed show tune.
-But let’s just calm down here and take a step into the future for a minute.
+Your heart may be set on the grandest, most beautiful dress money can buy or a menagerie of whimsical peacocks performing a tightly choreographed show tune.
+But let’s just calm down here, set that aside, and take a step into the future for a minute.

-It’s likely that something small will go wrong despite your best intentions, but if you go with the flow and find the humor in it you’ll come to appreciate the minor hitch from the day you got hitched.
-That said, you should still take certain measures to reduce the severity of potential regrets.
+It’s likely that something small will go wrong despite your best intentions, but if you go with the flow and find the humor in it, you’ll come to appreciate the minor glitch from the day you got hitched.
+That said, you can still take action to limit the likelihood of potential regrets.
 Here’s how.

-When it comes to a big creative event like this, everyone has an opinion, which is not necessarily a bad thing.
-If no one listened to advice, we’d still be living in caves roasting squirrels over campfires, but you need to hear it while keeping your own desires at the forefront of your planning.
+When it comes to a big, creative event like this, everyone has an opinion, which is not necessarily a bad thing.
+Listen to others while still keeping your own desires at the forefront of your planning.

-DIY décor and favors may seem “totes adorbs” right now, but they’re also totes work, totes time-consuming and totes not-as-budget-friendly-as-you-think.
+DIY décor and favors may seem like an amazing idea right now, but they’re also a ton of work, super time-consuming and definitely not as budget-friendly as you think.
 All those raw birch tree slices cost money and they don’t personalize themselves.
-Your bridesmaids love you to death, otherwise they wouldn’t be by your side through this exciting process, but they can only tolerate so much.
-If you ask them to bundle 500 packets of home-dried herbs in individually- cut, hot-glued, hand-addressed teabag sachets, they might leave you at the altar.
+Your attendants love you to death, otherwise they wouldn’t be by your side through this exciting process, but they can only tolerate so much.
+If you ask them to bundle 500 packets of home-dried herbs in individually- cut, hot-glued, hand-addressed tea bag sachets, they might leave you at the altar.

 Just because a family member owns a fancy camera, doesn’t mean they know how to use a fancy camera.
 Professionals have taken classes and honed their professional skills, and it’s in your best interest to hire one.
 Plus, you want Uncle Harry to be burning up the dance floor with Aunt Sheila.

 Look at several photographers’ portfolios before you make a choice.
 Good framing and impeccable focus are one thing.
 Style is another.
 When you’re making a decision, look for someone whose style suits what you envision for your wedding.
-Whimsical, classic or bold, a portfolio is the best indication of what you’ll have to preserve the big day.
+Whimsical, classic or bold, a portfolio is the best indication of what to expect on your big day.

 Also, keep in mind that it’s easier to boss around a hired stranger than the sweet guy who changed your diapers and fed you when your parents wanted a date night.